About Us

 Written Section

 The written section consists of 120 multiple choice questions.
-The student will be given a provisional placement based on their score, which correlates with one of our five academic levels.
+Based on the student’s score, which corresponds to one of our five academic levels, a provisional placement will be determined.

 Level I